 CHICHEN ITZA TOUR TIPS

-Your tour bus first enters a large parking lot and lets you off.
+Your Chichen Itza tour first enters a large parking lot and lets you off near the entrance.
 The front entrance has stores and restaurants where you can buy books, maps, videos and arts and crafts.
 This is where the public washrooms are as well.

 Take a hat or an umbrella with you especially in the summer [June - August], it gets hot.

 Better to ware hiking shoes over sandals if you want to climb up things.
 This is because your feet get all sweaty and it becomes easy to slip unless you have really tight well fitting sandals.

 Bring a nap-sack to carry your stuff on your back.